Astro for Fast Website Development

 [00:02:01]

 So we don't want it to be broken, we don't want it to do nothing.
 But we also don't wanna spend any time building it because it's not really related to Astro.
-We would work the same no matter what framework you're building in.
+It would work the same no matter what framework you're building in.
 So we're gonna add this class, and we're just gonna say, Checkout is not implemented yet.

 [00:02:24]